-

 Oct.
 25, 2022

-Stalemate or Reaction?
-The Midterm Elections and their Discontents
+Stalemate or reaction?
+The Midterm Elections and their discontents

 How will the Republican Party use its new-found power if, as is near-certain, it gains control of one or both houses of Congress in the November midterm elections.
 Common wisdom about the American system of separated powers holds that divided control of Congress and the presidency produces stalemate, a freezing of the status quo.
 I suggest, on the contrary, that the result will be substantial: Republicans will use their congressional power not simply to block presidential initiatives but to reshape American politics and policy in reactionary, ultra-rightist, and anti-democratic directions. read more